-As I said earlier, Germany is just a stone’s throw to the east, with Switzerland to the south and then Luxembourg, The Netherlands and Belgium to the north.
+As I said earlier, Germany is just a stone’s throw to the east, with Switzerland to the south and then Luxembourg, The Netherlands and Belgium all close to the north.

 There really is a lot on the doorstep of the Alsace region, not to mention the rest of France too of course and, therefore, camping the Alsace is a key way to open doors to these other locations as well.

 There’s no question the best time to go camping in the Alsace is between the months of June and September when the weather is at its direst, sunniest and warmest.

 Not only does this make for a more pleasant camping experience, but the better weather at this time of year will also allow you to enjoy more of this region’s beautiful landscape too – whether that’s via walking, cycling or sightseeing your way around it.

 That said, this being France, it can rain at any time of the year, even in the height of summer, so it pays to come prepared!